vmware-archive/kubeless/docs/streaming-functions.md

 aws kinesis put-record --stream-name my-kinesis-stream --partition-key 123 --data testdata3
 ```

-You shall see the log of recived messages in the function pod associated with the Kinesis trigger.
+You shall see the log of received messages in the function pod associated with the Kinesis trigger.

 ```console
 ± k logs post-python-59f7fc4b54-4nhbb